yugowatanabe/antimuon-analysis/README.md

 - If some of the options for the script are confusing, refer to report.pdf to better understand the fundamentals of the analysis process.

+FILES:
+- 370hrsTinMon.txt is 370 hours of data WITH the copper target WITH a magnetic field applied.
+- 268hrsTinMoff.txt is 268 hours of data WITH the copper target WITHOUT a magnetic field applied.
+- 172hrsTout.txt is 172 hours of data WITHOUT the copper target (and therefore no magnetic field).
+Used for background subtraction.

 EXAMPLE:
 Run:
      python muplusAnalysis.py 370hrsTinMon.txt --bgsub=172hrsTout.txt